 I gaped at my beautiful middle son.

-Middle Son: I do remember watching a kid play basketball and eating cookies.
+Middle Son: I do remember watching kids play basketball and eating cookies.
 (At an adoption fundraiser.)

-I let out a sigh of relief that he has in fact remembered two of the things we have done.
-I then glance around the room for my youngest whose initial disinterest has turned in to him just disappearing.
-I see him climbing up to the top of the dresser because his toothbrush is up there.
+Then, I noticed that my youngest son is not sitting with us anymore.
+His disinterest has turned into him just disappearing.
+I scan the room and see him climbing up to the top of the dresser because his toothbrush is up there.

-But in seriousness, if we’ve been working on this for almost a year and one of my sons is having trouble remembering what we are doing, maybe I am not speaking to his heart as much as I thought I was.
-I know he is a just a little boy, so I don’t want to make too big of a deal of his funny complete loss of memory moment, but still, it is causing me to reflect.
+My son’s lack of remembering made me laugh (and caused a few more grey hairs to grow in), but it also made me think.
+If we’ve been working on this for almost a year and one of my sons is having trouble remembering what we are doing, maybe I am not speaking to his heart as much as I thought I was.
+I know he is just a little boy, so I don’t want to make too big of a deal of his funny complete loss of memory moment, but still, it is causing me to reflect.

 Maybe next month, they will choose what we do without my guidance.
 Then, would they feel more personally invested in our mission?
 Will they hear God’s nudge in their heart to choose a place to serve or give?